TERMS & CONDITIONS

 14 Passport, visa and health regulations

-14.2 The Customer is responsible for obtaining and carrying any necessary travel papers, any necessary immunisations and for adhering to customs and exchange control regulations.
+14.2 The Customer is responsible for obtaining and carrying any necessary travel papers, any necessary immunizations and for adhering to customs and exchange control regulations.
 Any disadvantages due to the non-observance of these regulations, for example payment of withdrawal costs, are at his expense.
-This does not apply if the Tour Organiser failed to provide the correct information.
+This does not apply if the Tour Organizer failed to provide the correct information.

 14.4 The Customer is responsible for ensuring whether his/her passport or identity card is sufficiently valid for the tour.
 A passport must have enough empty pages for the issuance of a visa.

 Status (General Travel Terms and Conditions) as of April 2017